kuanb/kuanb.github.io/_posts/2017-10-27-cython-geopandas-notes.md

 The `sum` result for each will be the output that we are looking for as a result of this variable buffer operation.
 Hopefully this should help illustrative roughly the kind of process that I often need to perform.

+For the purposes of the below work, I'll be using a dataset of census blocks from St. Louis, Missouri.
+I've made a subset example dataset of this available as a Gist, [online here](https://gist.github.com/kuanb/e0efc261b45fe9b1dca6c3e340acf1e1).
+It's got the first thousand rows and will be sufficient for repeating the work below.

 ### Example Dataset

 I’ll use an example dataset composed of census blocks from St. Louis, Missouri.
 Another aide: Check out this sweet plot of all the Census blocks in St. Louis, Missouri, below.
 I plotted it to just sanity check my import of Census data.
 Attached to each block are two values: employee count and household count.
 The only other information I have is the shapes of each block as a WKT.
 Each of these are converted to Shapely geometries during the import process.